 While neither director Christopher Alender nor screenwriter Marcos Gabriel appear to have much experience with feature films or the horror genre, they managed to make a truly stellar horror movie about exorcism.
 Please, don’t stop now, guys.
 We’re ready for a lot more from you.
 Here’s hoping they both continue making horror movies in the future!

-The Old Ways just premiered at the Sitges International Film Festival in Spain on October 16, 2020.
-It’s slated for release in the US in 2021.
-We’ll update this review with official release dates as soon as we have them.
+The Old Ways premiered at the Sitges International Film Festival in Spain on October 16, 2020.
+It will be released on Netflix in most countries on August 5, 2021.

 Director: Christopher Alender